Sri Lanka's new PM struggles to form unity government

 Troops have largely restored order and a nationwide curfew has been in effect for most of the week.

-Wickremesinghe is seen as a pro-West free-market reformist, potentially making bailout negotiations with the International Monetary Fund and others smoother.
+The Indian and Japanese envoys in Colombo were among the first to call on Wickremesinghe soon after he officially assumed duties on Friday.

-But it remains to be seen whether a new cabinet will be enough to calm public anger if Rajapaksa continues to resist calls for his resignation.
+The new premier is seen as a pro-West, free-market reformist, potentially making bailout negotiations with the International Monetary Fund and others smoother.

 © 2022 AFP